Planning to visit New Belgium Brewery in Asheville, North Carolina? We toured their brewery recently, and here’s what we thought!

 Recently, my husband and I traveled to North Carolina to tour the Sierra Nevada Brewery.

-And since we’d be near Asheville, NC– a craft beer hub– we decided to double book our beer tasting day.
+And since we’d be near Asheville, NC– a craft beer hub– we decided to double book our beer tasting day and make our trip a fun Asheville, NC getaway.

 I booked the Beer Geek tour at Sierra Nevada in the morning, and then a free tour at New Belgium Brewery for later the same day.